ncatlab/nlab-content/pages/5/3/4/4/4435/content.md

 ## In $\infty$-Lie theory

-The relations of Cartan calculus are preciselyy those in an [[inner derivation Lie 2-algebra]].
+The relations of Cartan calculus are precisely those in an [[inner derivation Lie 2-algebra]].

 This allows to generalize Cartan calculus to $\infty$-Lie algebroids, see the section <a href="http://ncatlab.org/nlab/show/Weil+algebra#AsInnerDer">As inner derivations</a> at [[Weil algebra]].